adamzerner/rfui/README.md

 Webite: https://rfui.deno.dev/

-Note: Anyone is welcome to use the code Deno module or the code in this repo.
-However, I am my own target audience for this project.
+Note: Anyone is welcome to use RFUI.
+However, consider that I am my own target audience for this project and I am not looking to support others.
 It probably will always remain this way, but it's possible that I look to target a wider, public audience in the future.

 # Releasing